pdarleyjr/NextCloud-App-Build/task_log.md

 - Resolve the missing JavaScript file issue
 - Ensure all necessary files are properly copied and configured
 - Test the app functionality once the errors are resolved
+## Final Commit
+- Committed all changes with message: 'Fixed SCSS compilation errors and added missing files from original repository'
+- Pushed changes to pr-10 branch